-"Der ersto Dieb im Dorfe," [The greatest thief in the village] answered the steward in German.
+"Der ersto Dieb im Dorfe,19 answered the steward in German.
 "He is caught stealing wood from the forest every year."
 Then turning to the peasant, he added, "You must learn to respect other people's property."

 "Why, don't we respect you?" said an old man.
 "We are obliged to respect you.
 Why, you could twist us into a rope; we are in your hands."